shauryananda3/Text-Feature-Engineering-Data-Processing-Pipeline---Customer-Reviews-Analysis/README.md

 * **When to use BoW vs TF-IDF?**

   * BoW → simple tasks like spam detection
-  * TF-IDF → tasks like sentiment analysis
+  * TF-IDF → sentiment analysis and keyword importance

 * **Limitations of TF-IDF**